Tanzania & EU

-Historically, the European Union (EU), together with Switzerland and Norway (EU+SN), and Tanzania have enjoyed a robust economic relationship based upon steadily growing investment and trade, and strong diplomatic ties.
+Historically, the European Union (EU) and Tanzania have enjoyed a robust economic relationship based upon steadily growing investment and trade, and strong diplomatic ties.